numericalEFT/NumericalEFT.jl/README.md

 ## Features

-The package ``NumericalEFT.jl`` is a collection several independent components, which are organized in the following infrastructure:
+The package ``NumericalEFT.jl`` is a collection of several independent components, which are organized in the following infrastructure:

 ![NumericalEFT](docs/src/assets/numericalEFT.svg)